haltcase/babel-plugin-partial-application/readme.md

 1. `_` is a common symbol for partial application

-  Scala & Kotlin both use the underscore as a placeholder for partially applied functions, so the idea is recognizable.
+  The Scala language uses the underscore as a placeholder for partially applied functions, and tons of JavaScript libraries have used it as well - so it's become recognizable.

 2. Monolithic builds of packages like lodash are on the way out